Was 'recklessness' to blame for Spanish train crash?

-SANTIAGO DE COMPOSTELA, Spain (Reuters) - Spanish police were investigating on Friday if the driver of a train that crashed in Santiago de Compostela killing dozens had been driving at reckless speed when he took a tight curve.
+SANTIAGO DE COMPOSTELA (Reuters) - Spanish police were investigating on Friday if the driver of a train that crashed in Santiago de Compostela killing dozens had been driving at reckless speed when he took a tight curve.

-Spain’s worst train accident in decades on Wednesday evening killed at least 78, with three bodies still unidentified and 81 people in hospital, raising questions about the experienced railwayman’s actions.
+Spain’s worst train wreck in decades on Wednesday evening killed at least 78, with six bodies still unidentified and 95 people in hospital, immediately raising questions about why an experienced driver was travelling so fast into a sharp bend.

-The driver, Francisco Garzon, 52, was under arrest at a hospital in Santiago, the capital of the northwestern region of Galicia.
-He had been due to give a statement to police but local media reported he had declined to do so.
+The driver, Francisco Garzon, 52, was under arrest in a hospital in the city in northwestern Spain and was due to give a statement to police later on Friday.

 Garzon was being investigated for criminal behavior in causing the accident and “recklessness”, regional police chief Jaime Iglesias said.

-A spokeswoman for Galicia’s Supreme Court said Garzon had not yet been charged and evidence including from the train’s “black box” data recorded was being assembled.
+A spokeswoman for the supreme court in the Galicia region said Garzon had not yet been charged and evidence including the train’s “black box” was being assembled.

 “We’re collecting elements to be used as evidence, videos, audios and all the technical work that is being done on the train,” she said.

-On the morning of the tragedy, he had driven a train on the same line, which connects the coastal city of La Coruna with Madrid, and a Renfe spokesman said he knew every twist and turn of the route.
+On the morning of the tragedy, he had driven a train on the same line, which connects La Coruna with Madrid, and a Renfe spokesman said he knew every twist and turn of the route.

-The head of the state track operator ADIF said on TV news that there was a sign warning drivers to slow 4 km before the curve, which follows a section of high speed track.
+It has been widely reported that he took a sharp curve with an 80-kmh speed limit at more than twice that speed.

-However, another train driver on the line told Cadena Ser radio that the blame should not be put on his colleague.
+Another train driver on that line told Cadena Ser radio that the blame should not be put on his colleague.

+“When you exit the high-speed section you start slowing down ... you have like 4 km (2.5 miles) to the curve,” he added.

+While police and a judge were looking into potential negligence on the part of the driver, the Public Works Ministry launched a more technical investigation.
+Renfe and Adif, the state track operator, began their own probes.

-Investigators from the Public Works Ministry, Renfe and ADIF were expected to look into everything from potential brake failure to the safety system meant to force the train or driver to slow down.
+Investigators wanted to know why was the train going so fast?
+Did the driver fail to heed speed limits?
+Did brakes fail?
+What about the safety system meant to force the train or the driver to slow down if going too fast?

 Security video footage showed the train, with 247 people on board, hurtling into a concrete wall at the side of the track as carriages jack-knifed and the engine overturned.